-where $J_c(\cdot){\in\reals^{m\times n}}$ denotes the Jacobian of $c(\cdot)$ and can be written explicitly as $J_c(y) = 2\mbox{diag}(Ay)A$. {In} one typical iteration of a PL-type algorithm, {one \textit{inexactly} solves a subproblem of the form:} \be x^{k+1} \approx \argmin_{x\in \mathbb{R}^{n}}\ F_{t_k}(x;x^k), \ee where $t_k>0$ is the chosen step size, and ``$\approx$" means that {$x^{k+1}$ is an ``inexact" solution to the subproblem in \eqref{PL}.} Using the fixed step sizes $t_k = L^{-1}$ for all $k\in\mathbb{N}$, with $L\triangleq 2\|A\|_2^2/m$, \cite{duchi2019solving} has proposed the Proximal Linear (\pl) algorithm, and assuming that the {$L$-strongly convex} subproblem in \eqref{PL} is solved {\textit{exactly}} for all $k\geq 0$, the local quadratic convergence rate of \pl{} {method} is shown in terms of iteration counter $k$, {i.e., in the number of exact minimizations of the form $\argmin_x F_{t_k}(x;x^k)$.} However, the total complexity for the \pl{} {method} is unknown due to unclear cost of solving the subproblems in the form of \eqref{PL} to \textit{exact} optimality {-- it is worth emphasizing that closed-form solutions to subproblems are not available and in practice one cannot compute them exactly using iterative methods; therefore, this method is not practical}. {On the other hand, for the numerical experiments in~\cite{duchi2019solving}, each subproblem in the form of \eqref{PL} was inexactly solved by the proximal operator graph splitting (\texttt{POGS}) method~\cite{parikh2014block}, terminated as suggested in~\cite{parikh2014block}, i.e., when the primal and dual residuals satisfy a predetermined threshold {-- that said, the convergence analysis was not provided} in \cite{duchi2019solving} for this strategy.}
+where $J_c(\cdot){\in\reals^{m\times n}}$ denotes the Jacobian of $c(\cdot)$ and can be written explicitly as $J_c(y) = 2\mbox{diag}(Ay)A$.
+In one typical iteration of a PL-type algorithm, {one \textit{inexactly} solves a subproblem of the form:} \be x^{k+1} \approx \argmin_{x\in \mathbb{R}^{n}}\ F_{t_k}(x;x^k), \ee where $t_k>0$ is the chosen step size, and ``$\approx$" means that {$x^{k+1}$ is an ``inexact" solution to the subproblem in \eqref{PL}.} \lz{Using fixed step sizes $t_k = L^{-1}$ for all $k\in\mathbb{N}$, with $L\triangleq 2\|A\|_2^2/m$, \cite{duchi2019solving} has proposed the proximal linear algorithm.
+They establish a local quadratic convergence rate for the \pl{} method in terms of the iteration counter $k$, i.e., in the number of minimizations of the form $\argmin_x F_{t_k}(x;x^k)$ when \sa{the $k$-th subproblem in \eqref{PL} is solved to $\epsilon_k$-suboptimality in function values such that $\epsilon_k\leq 2^{-2^k}$ for $k\geq 0$.} However, the \textit{total complexity}, \sa{i.e., total number of gradient calls required for all inner iterations,} for the \pl{} method remains unknown.
+This is because the cost of solving the subproblems to such high precision is not accounted for in their analysis.
+It is worth emphasizing that closed-form solutions to these subproblems are unavailable, and in practice, one cannot compute them exactly using iterative methods.} On the other hand, for the numerical experiments in~\cite{duchi2019solving}, each subproblem in the form of \eqref{PL} was inexactly solved by the proximal operator graph splitting (\texttt{POGS}) method~\cite{parikh2014block}, terminated as suggested in~\cite{parikh2014block}, i.e., when the primal and dual residuals satisfy a predetermined threshold---that said, the convergence analysis for this strategy was not provided in \cite{duchi2019solving}.

 To get better control over the cost of solving \eqref{PL}, under the same fixed step sizes, \cite{zheng2023new} has proposed the Inexact Proximal Linear (\ipl) algorithm that solves \eqref{PL} inexactly using one of the following {\textit{inexact} termination conditions:}